sum897/tezzKid_bot/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [TG_BOTZ🚀](https://t.me/TG_BotZ) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Support Group🚀](https://t.me/godzilla_bot_support) or simply submit a pull request on the readme.